 It’s especially difficult to understand how human-made materials, such as plastics, degrade in the marine environment.
 Not all plastics are created the same, and the name “plastic” is used to describe a wide range of human-made polymers.
 These materials are used to make many different products, including food and beverage packaging, plastic bags, electronics, medical devices, car parts, appliances, and more.
 During manufacturing, chemicals (called additives) are added to plastics to give them different qualities, such as flexibility, bright colors, and resistance to sunlight and fire.
 Because plastics can come in so many different forms and with so many additives, it can be even more difficult to understand how long something made of plastic takes to degrade.
 In fact, some plastics may fragment into tinier and tinier pieces, and never fully go away.

-Even plastics labeled as “bio-based” or “biodegradable” that may break down in industrial composting facilities, or under very specific conditions, are not designed to quickly break down in household compost piles, soil, or in aquatic environments.
-Plastics of all types, even those labelled as biodegradable, could stay in the ocean and Great Lakes for an indefinite amount of time.
+Some plastics are labeled compostable, bio-based, or biodegradable, but they may only break down under very specific conditions.
+For example, some of these plastics can only break down in commercial or industrial composting facilities and are not designed to quickly break down in household compost piles, soil, or in aquatic environments.
+Plastics of all types, even some that are labeled as biodegradable, could stay in the ocean and Great Lakes for an indefinite amount of time.

 What do we know about how long it takes for plastics and other marine debris to degrade?